Berlin fashion spotlight: Designer Hien Le

-As a leading fashion hub, Berlin flawlessly mixes art, film, music and fashion to drive the trends of tomorrow.
-The city is home to over 800 designers and labels, and approximately 60 industry events and networks.
-Boasting nine fashion schools, the spectrum of diverse design created in the capital spans from edgy streetwear to elite couture to eco-fashion – and more.
+As a leading fashion hub, Berlin mixes art, film, music and fashion to drive the trends of tomorrow.
+It is home to over 800 designers and labels, and approximately 60 industry events and networks, and nine fashion schools.
+The spectrum of design created in the capital spans from edgy streetwear to elite couture to eco-fashion.

 Alongside fashion meccas like New York, Paris and Milan, Berlin has hosted its own Fashion Week since 2007.
-Twice a year, the city transforms into a captivating catwalk of local and international talent.
-Showcasing the latest trends, innovative fashion-tech, and established and up-and-coming designers, it is the place to be.
+Twice a year, the city transforms into a captivating catwalk of local and international talent, showcasing the latest trends, innovative fashion-tech, and established and up-and-coming designers..

 We caught up with the in-demand designer in the run-up to Berlin Fashion Week to gain insight into what inspires him and why he feels Berlin is an exceptional place for designers.

-Hien, thanks for talking to us!
-You're an established designer of the Berlin fashion scene but what inspired you to become a designer?
+Hien, what inspired you to become a designer?

 I knew I wanted to work in fashion since I was 12 years old.
 I watched a documentary with Karl Lagerfeld about the supermodel era.
 From that point on, I was hooked.
 I watched every fashion programme on MTV.
 I liked the notion of dressing people – of transforming fabric into clothing.

 My grandfather was a master tailor in Laos – and he also inspired me to do a tailor apprenticeship.
 Looking back, I’m glad I did because of his ten children and thirty grandchildren, I’m the only one who followed in his footsteps.

 Why did you decide to remain and grow your business in Berlin?